Li-Bingqian/MTH9815_quiz/README.md

 # MTH9815_quiz
-MTH9815 in-class quiz on Nov 22
+MTH9815 in-class quiz on Nov 22.
+Compile using g++.
-Compile using g++